 Sopel is a simple, easy-to-use, open-source IRC utility bot, written in Python.
-It's designed to be easy to use, easy to run, and easy to make new features for.
+It’s designed to be easy to use, easy to run, and easy to extend.

 Sopel comes with a ton of ready-made features for you to use.
 It can leave notes for people, give you reminders, and much more.